 Future beneficial owner: (Z)

 X, Y and Z confirm that they have agreed to adopt the optional practice set out in Customs & Excise Business Brief 10/96 in relation to the purchase of the property pursuant to an agreement dated ( ) between X and Y.

 Following the transfer of the property Y will hold the legal title as nominee for Z, the beneficial owner.

 Signed for and on behalf of Z:

 9. Further advice

-10. Form VAT68 - request transfer of a VAT registration number
+10. Transfer a VAT registration number

 Your rights and obligations